GStreamer/gstreamer/Playback+tutorial+3+Short-cutting+the+pipeline.markdown

 pipeline](Basic%2Btutorial%2B8%253A%2BShort-cutting%2Bthe%2Bpipeline.html)
 for more details.

-From this point onwards, `playbin2` takes care of the rest of the pipeline, and the application only needs to worry about generating more data when told so.
+From this point onwards, `playbin` takes care of the rest of the pipeline, and the application only needs to worry about generating more data when told so.

-To learn how data can be extracted from `playbin2` using the `appsink` element, see [Playback tutorial 7: Custom playbin2 sinks](Playback%2Btutorial%2B7%253A%2BCustom%2Bplaybin2%2Bsinks.html).
+To learn how data can be extracted from `playbin` using the `appsink` element, see [Playback tutorial 7: Custom playbin sinks](Playback%2Btutorial%2B7%253A%2BCustom%2Bplaybin%2Bsinks.html).

 # Conclusion

 This tutorial applies the concepts shown in [Basic tutorial 8:
 Short-cutting the
 pipeline](Basic%2Btutorial%2B8%253A%2BShort-cutting%2Bthe%2Bpipeline.html) to
-`playbin2`.
+`playbin`.
 In particular, it has shown:

-  - How to connect `appsrc` with `playbin2` using the special URI `appsrc://`
+  - How to connect `appsrc` with `playbin` using the special URI `appsrc://`
   - How to configure the `appsrc` using the `source-setup` signal